Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Make the OpenBlocks Hang Glider only bne affected by weather if it is exposed to the weather (OpenBlocks Reopened).
 - Migrate Morphing Tool items to Omniwand items.
 - Make more items that can be used as hoes valid to be used as hoes in the EnderIO Farming Station.
+- Prevent the Repellant Enchantment from applying to bosses.

 ## Text and Quest Updates: